 GuideFull Multiplayer Mode

-This guide covers running Agor in full multiplayer mode with RBAC (Role-Based Access Control) and Unix-level isolation for production shared environments.
+This guide covers running Agor with full RBAC (Role-Based Access Control) and Unix-level isolation, enabling secure multi-user collaboration on shared development infrastructure.

 Overview

-• Shared development environments - Multiple users working on the same codebase with proper isolation
+• Shared development environments - Multiple users collaborate on the same codebase with proper isolation

-• True Unix isolation - Worktree-level permissions enforced at the filesystem level
+• OS-level security - Worktree permissions enforced at the Unix filesystem level

 • Real-time collaboration - See what teammates are working on, share terminals, pair program

-• Create and manage Unix users and groups
+• Create and manage Unix users in the agor_users group

 • Impersonate managed users to run agent sessions